-Null Device often feel like they’re skulking around the edge of the party, as if they felt like they weren’t worthy of the attention.
+Null Device often feels like they’re skulking around the edge of the party as if they felt like they weren’t worthy of the attention.
 Newsflash – they absolutely are, and the new album sees a sharper, more forceful edge to their sound, at least as far as I hear it, and the pick of the album is this wonderful track, where everything is turned up to at least ten, with a forceful drum kick and great vocal harmonies in the chorus that makes for one of my favourite tracks of theirs so far.

 Perhaps in 2020, I should record the genre of the artist from every promo e-mail that I receive, as I suspect – if it’s like 2019 – probably half of them will be in the broad realms of post-punk.
 One of that many this year was Danish band The Foreign Resort, who signed to Artoffact Records and released an enjoyable album, that while owing quite a debt to The Cure, did manage to push a few ideas of their own.
-Best track on the album, though, was the fast tempos, distorted bass and yearing vocals of Obsessing, which reached pretty much the perfect balance between the old-school and new-school in the genre, something too many bands in this realm don’t manage.
+The best track on the album, though, was the fast tempos, distorted bass and yearning vocals of Obsessing, which reached pretty much the perfect balance between the old-school and new-school in the genre, something too many bands in this realm don’t manage.
 I’ve no problem with recycling older styles, the problem comes when bands are simply slaves to their influences.
-Happily this band have found their own way to make their mark.
+Happily, this band have found their own way to make their mark.

 /Off the Grid

 Four years after first breaking through, REIN has (at the time of writing) played her first London show, although my wait to see her live goes on for two more weeks, where I’ll see her live at BIMFest in Belgium.
 There has been a steady stream of singles, the odd EP, and finally, soon, her debut album.
 But in the meantime, her aggressive, politically-charged EBM-electro has reached Off the Grid, a thundering monster of a track that is all about the leads that evoke a few classic Belgian artists, that’s for sure.
 But this is music for the dancefloor, and slay them it shall.
-An artist with a lot of promise, frankly – women in EBM are not perhaps as prominent as they should be – and a full album at last will be very welcome.
+An artist with a lot of promise, frankly – women in EBM are not perhaps as prominent as they should be – and a full album, at last, will be very welcome.

 It feels like it’s been an age since Strange Cargo – indeed it’s been eight years – but then, the exquisite detail of Nico J’s work as Acretongue can’t be easy work to create.
 What is interesting about this song in particular, though, is how forceful and up-front it is – his previous material lurked in the background, and made you work for the payoff.
 Here, the hooks leap out of the mix like tongues of fire, the beats are stronger, and those vocal melodies are glorious.
 I can’t help but feel that many have slept on Acretongue’s material, and let me tell you – you’re missing out.